Hawaii volcano eruption sends lava into residential area, prompting evacuations

 "Last night, we started having them ... about five a minute.
 It was like that just about all night long," Chris Burmeister, who lives in Leilani Estates, told News Now.
 "It'll rumble for a little bit.
 Rumble for a little bit.
 And then every now and then, you'll get just a heavy jolt."

 In Leilani Estates, residents reported several large cracks on the road measuring 18 inches long and 2 inches wide, Hawaii News Now reported.
-But firefighters and USGS scientist told the channel that that cracks were not an immediate threat.
+Hot vapor emerged from a crack and spattering lava began to erupt.
+But firefighters and USGS scientist told the channel that that cracks had not been an immediate threat.

 A nearby community center has opened for shelter.